 Code of Conduct for RRF Conferences

 The Raptor Research Foundation hosts an annual conference to exchange and disseminate scientific information on birds of prey including ecology, behavior, evolution and conservation.
-Because effective exchange of ideas can only be accomplished in a friendly and open environment, it is fundamental to ensure that conference attendees treat each other with courtesy and respect in all interactions, including face-to-face, written, or electronic.
-For this reason, RRF places special care and emphasis on provisioning and ensuring a safe, hospitable and productive environment for everyone attending its annual meeting, regardless of ethnicity, nationality, religion, disability, physical appearance, gender, age, or sexual orientation.
+Because effective exchange of ideas is best accomplished in a friendly and open environment, it is fundamental to ensure that conference attendees treat each other with courtesy and respect in all interactions, including face-to-face, written, or electronic.
+For this reason, RRF places special care and emphasis on provisioning and ensuring a safe, hospitable, and productive environment for everyone attending its annual meeting, and any other RRF-sponsored event, regardless of ethnicity, nationality, religion, disability, physical appearance, gender, age, or sexual orientation.
 We take this aspect of our mission very seriously and expect all conference attendees to behave courteously, respectfully, and professionally to each other, to RRF employees and representatives, to conference volunteers, exhibitors and local meeting venue staff.

 Reporting an Incident

-Any attendee who believes that he or she has been subjected to harassment, notices that someone else is being harassed, or has any other concerns about an individual’s behavior should contact any member of the RRF Board.
-He or she will be not required or expected to discuss the concern with the alleged offender.
-All complaints will be treated extremely seriously and investigated during the conference itself, unless reported after its completion.
+Any attendee who believes that he or she has been subjected to a violation of the Code of Conduct, notices that someone else is being subjected to a violation of the Code of Conduct, or has any other concerns about the appropriateness or professionalism of individual’s behavior at any RRF-sponsored event should contact any member of the Code of Conduct Committee or RRF Board.
+He or she will be not required or expected to discuss the concern with the person thought to have potentially violated the Raptor Research Foundation Code of Conduct.
+All allegations will be treated seriously and investigated during the RRF-sponsored event itself to the extent practical, or will be investigated as efficiently as possible thereafter.
 Confidentiality will be honored to the extent permitted as long as the rights of others are not compromised.
-Maximum sensitivity to the discomfort of the harassed participant will be favored by assigning the lead of the complaint-management, whenever feasible, to a Board member as capable as possible to comprehend the sensitivity of the issue at stake, (e.g. cases of sexual harassment will be led by a Director of the same gender; cases of discrimination against a minority by a minority, foreign Director, or Director with experience working abroad etc.).

-Individuals engaging in behavior prohibited by this policy as well as those making false allegations of harassment will be subject to disciplinary action.
-RRF leadership may take any action they deem appropriate, ranging from a verbal warning to ejection from the meeting or activity in question without refund of registration fees, to expulsion from the Foundation in case of membership, and the reporting of their behavior to their employer.
+Individuals engaging in behavior prohibited by the RRF Code of Conduct will be subject to disciplinary action.
+RRF leadership may take any action they deem appropriate, ranging from a verbal warning to ejection from the meeting or activity in question without refund of registration fees, to expulsion from the Foundation in case of membership.
 Repeat offenders may be subject to further disciplinary action, such as being banned from participating in future meetings.
-Note that RRF has the right in its Bylaws to terminate the membership of any member.
+Note that RRF has the authority in its Bylaws to terminate the membership of any member after fair and reasonable consideration all of the relevant facts and circumstances.
 Disciplinary action will apply to all offenders participating in the conference, from non-RRF members to Board Directors.

 Retaliation Is Prohibited